Knocksedan

 In advance of the 1916 Easter Rising, Knocksedan was muster point for the Fingal battalion of the Irish Volunteers.

+History

+The area around Knocksedan is recorded as being inhabited from prehistoric times and there are various mounds and castles dated to at least the 12th century which are still visible above ground.
+One of the most notable buildings in the area is Knocksedan House which was constructed around 1760 in what was then rural County Dublin.

+Later one of the last acts of the Irish parliament before the Acts of Union 1800 was to amend the road to Knocksedan (40 Geo.
+3. c.
+48 (I)).

-Housing estate
+Housing

 Knocksedan Demesne is a housing estate on the east side of the Naul Road.
-It is separated from the main town of Swords, and contains approximately 160 houses with no shops or community facilities.
-In January 2017, the 41X Dublin Bus route began a service from Knocksedan after campaigning from the residents.
-A localink bus, provided by Flexibus Local Link, serves the estate between Knocksedan and Swords Pavilions, however this stops at 7pm every night and does not run on Sundays.

-The planning application for the second phase of Knocksedan Demesne involved permission for 191 four and five bedroom houses.
+In January 2017, the 41X Dublin Bus route began a service from Knocksedan after campaigning from local residents.
+A Local Link bus, provided by Flexibus Local Link, also provides limited services between Knocksedan and Swords Pavilions.
+A planning application for the second phase of Knocksedan Demesne involved permission for 191 additional houses.
 Construction of the second phase of Knocksedan Demesne began in July 2014.

 Heliport

 Knocksedan Heliport is located on the west side on the Naul Road.
 It is run by Celtic Helicopters, which was founded in 1985, and has four hangars.
 Irish Helicopters also use the heliport.
 They provide aerial crane, aerial filming, aerial survey, charter, maintenance and other services.